mHealthGroup/MIMSunit/README.md

-# Source codes, data and publication results for SMART-counts algorithm
+# Source codes, data and publication results for MIMS-unit algorithm

 ## Installation